flwidmer/ultimate-profile-builder/readme.txt

 1. Download Ulitmate Profile Builder by CMSHelpLive plugin

-2. Go to your Dashboard and locate “Plugins” tab.
-Click on “Upload Plugin” and specify the path of downloaded plugin in the text box.
+2. Go to your Dashboard and locate Plugins tab.
+Click on Upload Plugin and specify the path of downloaded plugin in the text box.

-3. Click on “Activate Plugin”
+3. Click on Activate Plugin

 4. UPB shortcodes will become available for use via content box of the site pages.